Sương Nguyệt Anh: Life and career

 She lost her father at an age of 24.
 Later, she and her brother took over their father's school and started running it.
 Upon moving to Rach Mieu in My Tho City, she married and gave birth to a daughter.
 Her husband passed away two years later.
 She went through numerous tragic moments in that decade.

 On 1 February 1918, the first issue of Nu Gioi Chung (Women’s Bell) was published.
 She was first female editor of the newspaper.

 She died on 20 January 1921.

 Tributes

-She is remembered for her bright mind and personality as well as her ability to persevere despite adversity.
-She made the path for future generations of women writers and editors in Vietnam.
-A number of streets are named after Nguyệt Anh in cities such as Ho Chi Minh City, Da Lat, and Vung Tau.
+A number of streets are named after Nguyệt Anh in cities such as Ho Chi Minh City, Da Lat, and Vũng Tàu.

-On 1 February 2023, Google Doodle celebrated Sương Nguyệt Anh.